davidstone/concurrent/reference.md

 # Supported Compilers

-This library requires C++14 support.
+This library requires C++20 support.
 The specific features used require one of the following (or newer)

-* clang 3.4
+* clang 13.0.1
-* gcc 4.9
+* gcc 12.1.0
-* Visual Studio 2015 (MSVC 19.0, Visual Studio 14)